fantastypea/Course3-Assignment/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+# run_analysis .R
+1. Download files
+2. Merge the training data and test data
+3. Extract the variables of mean and std
+4. rename the features with descriptive name
+5. writetable to create new tidy dataset